25th Attack Wing: Cold War

-Consolidation
+Unmanned aircraft operations

 In January 1984, the 25th Tactical Reconnaissance Group and 25th Tactical Reconnaissance Wing were consolidated into a single unit.
 It remained inactive until 2 October 2018, when it was redesignated the 25th Attack Group and activated at Shaw Air Force Base, South Carolina.

 In February 2021, the group started flying sorties in Romania with the MQ-9 Reaper.